Mootly/mp_secure/README.md

 This is a standalone version of the object locking class used by MoosePlum, for those who want a really simple and consistent method for protecting data in objects.

-Use requires adding calls to it to your class definitions and letting it handle all locking/unlocking of properties.
+Use requires adding calls to the secure objects class in your class definitions and letting it handle all locking/unlocking of properties.
 Such properties should be private and only accessible through the class methods for that class.

 **This is NOT a secure solution.**